henkelmax/modrepo/docs/minecraft/voicechat/wiki/macos.md

 In order to use the voice chat on MacOS, you need to use [Prism Launcher](https://prismlauncher.org/).

 ::: warning NOTE
-If you have issues installing or setting up the launcher, visit the [Prism Launcher Discord server](https://discord.gg/prismlauncher) for help.
+If you have issues **installing** or **setting up** the launcher, visit the [Prism Launcher Discord server](https://discord.gg/prismlauncher) for help.

+Please don't ask them for help with the voice chat mod itself!
 :::